- Using the Library

 Library users today look to knowledgeable professionals to help them not only accurately research books, databases, and periodicals; but also navigate government bureaucracy, apply for benefits, access social services, and more; all online.
 With the Library usage on the increase in ways no one expected, let me explain why a bequest to the Bradford Area Public Library is so important.

 Quite simply put, the Bradford Area Public Library's primary funding streams, primarily government sources, are shrinking more and more each year.
-The only way for the Library to maintain the budget it needs to operate is by increasing the Library's Endowment Fund.
+The only way for the Library to maintain the budget it needs to operate is by increasing the library's trust accounts.

 Here are a few facts to illustrate: